-Use the below-given cultural fit interview questions to find candidates who share your company’s values and are more expected to grow in your work environment.
+Uses these cultural fit interview questions to find candidates who share your company’s values and guarantee that they’re most successful for the the role.

 Why ask candidates cultural fit interview questions